AllureOfTheStars/Allure/GameDefinition/PLAYING.md

 ===========================

 This file is temporarily out of date.

-The following blurb is a copy of the game intro screen.
+The following backstory blurb is a copy of the game intro screen.

  Your party of trusty explorers is about to test its fortune by